braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium_audience_stream.md

 {% endtab %}
 {% tab Delete User %}

-__Action: Delete Users__

 This action allows you to delete users from the Braze Dashboard.
-To read more about the Braze /users/delete endpoint this action maps to, check out [our documentation](https://www.braze.com/docs/api/endpoints/user_data/post_user_delete/).

 | Parameters | Description |
 | ---------- | ----------- |